NLTP/Rules/README.md

      - (1) Once the timeout is called, the team calling the timeout must return their flag to their base before the timeout takes effect.
 This does not require a full reset; the timeout will begin upon the return even if the flag is immediately transfered to regrab.
      - (2) If the team calling the timeout is winning when the timeout is called, the time will be rounded up to the nearest whole minute.
      - (3) If the team calling the timeout is losing when the timeout is called, the time will be rounded down to the nearest whole minute.
-     - (4) Game settings will remain the same, except remaining time, which will follow rules (2) and (3) above.     - (5) Remember to save EU's from before and after the timeout, since TagProLeague can handle timeouts.
+     - (4) Game settings will remain the same, except remaining time, which will follow rules (2) and (3) above.
+     - (5) Remember to save .eus from before and after the timeout, as TagProLeague can handle timeouts.
 - (c) Live substitutions are permitted.
      - (1) Teams can make as many substitutions as they like.
      - (2) If players are having trouble with lag, they will be permitted up to two refreshes before being forced to substitute.